Introducing Two Brothers, Osprey Valley’s new flagship restaurant

 “There is a piece of them,” Chris says of his uncle and father, “in pretty much everything we’re doing.”

-Two Brothers will open to the public in May.
+Two Brothers is now open to the public.
 Click here to view the menu.